merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 ## FAQ

+{% include _join-anvio-slack.html %}

 ### I run into an issue, whose fault is it?

 It is Tom's.
 But you can always enter a [bug report](https://github.com/meren/anvio/issues) if you are certain that it needs to be fixed in the anvi'o code base.
-If you are not sure, please come to [the anvi'o discussion group]({% post_url anvio/2015-10-14-anvio-discussion-group %}), and let's talk about it!
+If you are not sure, please use the button above to join our Slack group, or come to [the anvi'o discussion group]({% post_url anvio/2015-10-14-anvio-discussion-group %}), and let's talk about it!

 ### There is something in this tutorial I want to fix